 Aerial videomapping was conducted along 1292.04 miles (2079.18 km) of stream channels in the ILRB in spring 2004, fall 2005, and as a component of watershed and stream assessment efforts.
 A list of potential problem areas, including coordinates and a general description of the problem, was prepared for each channel system aerially surveyed in spring 2004, and a similar list is being compiled for channel systems overflown in fall 2005 and winter 2006 (Table 3).
 Further inspections both add and eliminate potential restoration sites based on intensive review of aerial features from historic panchromatic aerial photographs and geomorphologic field investigations.
 Data will be collected upstream and downstream of targeted sites to verify geomorphic history of the channel and near-channel environment, channel equilibrium conditions, and potential responses to restoration.
 Sites that continue to remain on the list for potential restoration will be monitored and analyzed further for project feasibility determinations.
 Those data will help managers with development of detailed restoration design, actual restoration, and performance evaluation.

-Middle and lower reaches of Senachwine Creek were surveyed for a rapid, synoptic view of general channel conditions and preliminary identification of potential project sites.
+Middle and lower reaches of Tenmile Creek were surveyed for a rapid, synoptic view of general channel conditions and preliminary identification of potential project sites.
 Continuous video footage along the channel was obtained simultaneously along with synchronized GPS locations.
 Sites that appeared from the air to be unstable, (i.e., active sediment delivery to the stream channel from mass wasting, bank erosion, or bed incision, if detectable) were recorded and GPS coordinates marked.
 These sites were characterized further during field investigations generally described below in more detail.
 Potential project sites identified from the air are reported (Table 3).
 Considerable additional information on current channel and near-channel conditions could be interpreted from video footage after further, more detailed, data examination and analysis that would come later as part of a feasibility study.

+Table 6.
+Potential Project Sites Identified during Aerial Reconnaissance of Tenmile Creek watershed, Date 30-Mar-04